 Use Baking Soda

-Baking soda is a great deodorizing agent that most of us have in the kitchen.
-Sprinkle a small amount inside your shoes and leave them overnight; the smell should be gone by the next morning.
-Remove the baking soda before wearing your running shoes.
+Simply sprinkle a small amount inside your shoes and leave it in overnight; the smell should be gone by the next morning.
+Remove the powder before wearing your running shoes.

 Use a Commercial Odor-Removing Spray

-There are a variety of different sprays that you can get in stores.
-Specially formulated for tackling odors, many contain special ingredients such as enzymes, which are able to eat way the cause of the smell (e.g. bacteria).
-Simply follow the instructions on the bottle and apply them to your shoes.
+There are a variety of deodorizing sprays that you can get in stores.
+They are specially formulated for tackling odors, with many containing special ingredients such as enzymes, which can eat away at the odor-causing contaminants.

-Place Cedar Wood Insoles Inside
+Use Cedar Wood Insoles

-Cedar wood is naturally anti-fungal; it also smells fresh and light, which makes it a great deodorizing agent.
 If the smell is a recurrent issue, you might want to consider investing in a pair of cedar wood insoles.
 Simply put them inside your running shoes and they will smell fresh for longer.

 Use Cat Litter

 Stuff a sock with unused kitty litter.
-Yes, they are great for deodorizing shoes!
-Seal the sock with a knot before stuffing them into your running shoes.
+Seal the sock with a knot and stuff them inside your running shoes.
 Leave them in overnight.
-Remove them the next morning—the odor should be gone by then.

 15% Off Amazon Coupon